Talk to India's best Astrologers

 Meaning: Soil of the ploughed land, full of thorns and leaves, O Apamarga, please remove my sins.

-Lighting lamps or Deepdan is also a significant ritual during Narak Chaturdashi.
+Lighting lamps, also known as Deepdan, is a significant ritual during Narak Chaturdashi.
 The mantra chanted at this time symbolises the removal of darkness, negativity, and ignorance while inviting wisdom and light into one's life.

 दत्तो दीपश्चतुर्दश्याम नरकाप्रीतये मया।